Validate Your Markdown Files

 By default HTML tag rule only validates whether an HTML tag exists in Markdown.
 Sometimes you may want to have additional validation against the content of the tag.

-For example, you may not want a tag to contain onclick
+For example, you may not want a tag to contain onclick attribute as it can inject javascript to the page.

 You can create a custom HTML tag rule to achieve this.